ratulinspace/EService-GeniousCarService/README.md

 - [x] fav icon
 - [x] email auth OK
 - [x] RequiredAuth and protected route created
+- [x] Google, Facebook and github login and sign in system

 A project by @ratulinspace | 2022